BGforgeNet/FO2tweaks/README.md

 Displayed light level affects chance to hit for both dude and enemies, so it's still fair game.

 ## Compatibility
-FO2tweaks is designed to be compatible with any other mod.
+* FO2tweaks is designed to be compatible with any other mod.
 If you find a conflict - report it.

-Damage mod component is a special case.
+* Damage mod component is a special case.
 It's designed for vanilla game stats, so using it with mods like YAAM or F2WR will probably yield unexpected results.
 You're free to try and share your experience, however.

 ## Installation
 - Download __fo2tweaks.zip__ from the [latest release page](https://github.com/BGforgeNet/fo2tweaks/releases/latest)
 - Unzip the archive into the game directory
+- FO2tweaks requires sfall version 4.1.2+.
+It's shipped with the mod (ddraw.dll).
+  If you have a newer version, you don't need to overwite the dll.
+  However, if you just installed killap's Unofficial Patch or Restoration project, you'll need to use the version shipped with FOtweaks (or a later version, which can be found [here](https://github.com/phobos2077/sfall/releases)).
 - Edit fo2tweaks.ini to enable, disable or fine tune components as you desire.

 ## Uninstallation